priyavrat8065/javascript-notes/javascript-notes.md

 ### Environment Record

-Global Environment Record manages the identifier bindings within that context and in the case of Global Environment Record these values are accesseble throughtout the entire script.
+Global Environment Record manages the identifier bindings within that context and in the case of Global Environment Record these values are accessible throughout the entire script.

 #### Object Record